-And since nearly 90% of consumers use search engines to make purchasing decision (Digital Influence Index), you better believe that a strong community presence will feed your bottom line.
+And since nearly 71% of consumers begin their purchase decision by using a search engines, you better believe that a strong community presence will feed your bottom line.

 Relationship marketing from the ground up

-To create a healthy community online, set up a steady foundation for your relationship marketing.
+To create a healthy community online, set up a steady foundation for your relationship marketing with these tips.

 The purpose of relationship marketing is to put the “people” back in business and ignite that “warm and fuzzy” feeling.
 It’s about having actual human beings dedicated to nurturing your online presence and every person that is a part of it.

-Take the focus away from profits, put it back on relationships, and trust that the profits will come as a result.
+But of all the relationship marketing tips, the most important is to take the focus away from profits, put it back on relationships.
+Trust that the profits will come as a result.
 That’s relationship marketing in a nutshell.